Jim Jordan says he's running for speaker of the House

 Jordan, who rose to prominence for his role in the Benghazi hearings, faces his own troubles as he looks to run for speaker.
 Jordan has been accused of turning a blind eye to sexual abuse years ago when he was a wrestling coach at Ohio State University.

-On Wednesday night, Jordan, along with House Freedom Caucus Chairman Rep. Mark Meadows and nine other conservatives in Congress, introduced articles of impeachment against Deputy Attorney General Rod Rosenstein, whom they accuse of stalling document requests related to the Russia investigation.
+On Wednesday night, Jordan introduced articles of impeachment against Deputy Attorney General Rod Rosenstein, along with House Freedom Caucus Chairman North Carolina Representative Mark Meadows and nine other conservatives in Congress.
+All of whom accuse Rosenstein of stalling document requests related to the Russia investigation.

 Jordan denied Pelosi's claim the articles of impeachment were designed to distract from the Ohio State investigation.